 - Engl 301 Technical Writing (or equivalent)

-Along with these essential courses, the program requires an additional 14 upper-division units, comprising the elective courses students can select from among several possibilities, including
+Along with these required courses, the program requires an additional 14 upper-division units, which students can select from among several possibilities, including

 - Phys 301 Energy & Sustainability